12 Common Instagram Scams and How To Spot Them

 What to do if someone scams you on Instagram

 There are several steps you should take if you find you’ve been scammed on Instagram.
-While not all of these will apply to every situation, the more reporting we all do regarding internet scams, the better the resolution chances will be for everyone.
+While not all of these will apply to every situation, the more we all report internet scams, the better the chances of resolution for everyone.

 • Report a post or profile to Instagram.